top of page

 Introduction (2)

 None of this would have been possible without the assistance of Gerald O’Connor of the present time and the generous contribution of his son Gerald and of course Brian O’Carroll and Mary O’Connor of Roscommon who started to formalise the work in 1968 with assistance of the scholar Norman Mongan.
 The folklore has finally rung true after 67 years of work.
-We can thank also the World Wide Web also and its creators who accelerated the conclusion of what became of the O’Connor Roe who have allowed us now to make meaningful enquiries about our ancestry from home.
-This site is dedicated to the victims of the famine era in of the Townlands whom we hope to identify and account for fully.
+We can thank also the World Wide Web also and its creators who accelerated the conclusion of what became of the O’Connor Roe who have allowed us now to make meaningful enquiries about our ancestry worldwide.
+This site is dedicated to the victims of the famine era in the Townlands whom we hope to identify and account for fully.
 We then wish to refine and automate the means and methods to identify all those who are unaccounted for or emigrated during the depravities.
-Your help to populate the data base by you account or by DNA is appreciated.
 Please note: We are not commercial nor State driven, we are a social project funded entirely by the internal charity of the group supporting this site.

 The tomb of Felidhm O'Connor , High King, Roscommon, Ireland d.1265